pmean/build-website/text/04/breaking-the-blind.md

 > [www.fda.gov/cder/guidance/iche2a.pdf](http://www.fda.gov/cder/guidance/iche2a.pdf)

 This is excellent advice.
-In particular, I support their comment about how breaking the blind for a single patient usually doesn\'t have any significant implications on the scientific validity of the study.
+In particular, I support their comment about how breaking the blind for a single patient usually doesn't have any significant implications on the scientific validity of the study.
-Sometimes researchers get hung up over running the \"perfect\" research study and let that unduly interfere with other important considerations.
+Sometimes researchers get hung up over running the "perfect" research study and let that unduly interfere with other important considerations.

 Another consideration is that the research subjects themselves should